sainsburys-tech/snowflake-multisql/README.md

 {
   "sqlText": "your SQL Text string",
-  "binds": "from the original library, replace tags by sequence", "replaceTags": "new, replace tags by name, whatever order them appers", "includeResults": true,
+  "binds": "from the original library, replace tags by sequence", "tags": "new, replace tags by name, whatever order them appers", "includeResults": true,
   "preview": true
 }